MOTCE/agallay_ccece_2021/README.md

   <h3 align="center">Multistage interconnection network (MIN) implementation using VHDL and Chisel, presented at the CCECE 2021 Conference.</h3>

   <p align="center">
     This project is the VHDL and Chisel implementation of a multistage interconnection network.
-The project was built within the scope of Polytechnique Montreal's UPIR scholarship award.
+The project was built within the scope of Polytechnique Montreal's UPIR Scholarship Award.
   </p>
 </p>